bcornies/bertha/documents/cms_module_development.md

     $ ./bertha.sh tutorial
     Error: Evaluation Error: Error while evaluating a Function Call, Could not find class ::wordpress for bryans-macbook-pro at     /private/tmp/tutorial/bertha/manifests/main.pp:24:1 on node bryans-macbook-pro

+Since we haven't told Bertha about our new `wordpress` module it doesn't recognize the name of the `::wordpress` class.

 ### Link your CMS module into Bertha

-Since we haven't told Bertha about our new `wordpress` module it doesn't recognize the name of the class.
 For now, we'll create a symlink so our `wordpress` module gets included in the `modules` directory of Bertha.

     $ ln -s /path/to/your/projects/bertha-wordpress modules/wordpress
     $ ./bertha.sh tutorial